 In 2013, 3T got back into the rehearsal studio and decided to head back to the stage.
 They did several performances in Italy and made appearances in the UK.

 Taj, Taryll and TJ participated in UK ITV's The Big Reunion TV show and a they were part of The Big Reunion Boy Band Tour, a 13-dates UK Tour in October of 2014, marking the return of 3T on the scene.

 In 2015, 3T starred in Lifetime’s docuseries The Jacksons: NextGeneration that features the brothers as they work to balance a career and their lives as traditional family men while living up to the pressures and demands that comes with their last name.
 2015 saw the creation of the song “Power of Love”.
 Written for their mother, DeeDee Jackson, “Power of Love” is an anthem of perserverance and how love is the foundation of everything.
 Also released was “That’s Our Family” the theme song to the docuseries, The Jacksons:Next Generation.

 As a tribute to the late Dee Dee Jackson, and honoring her everlasting imprint on the lives of so many, Taj, Taryll, and TJ launched the Dee Dee Jackson Foundation.
 A non-profit organization built around the giving spirit and legacy of their mother.

-3T is back in the studio full-time creating and completing their next album, Chapter III, which will be their return to the charts and the stage.
-This next album will allow 3T to take fans, old and new, with them on the next chapter of 3T.
+3T released their album Chapter III in digital format in 2015 in the United States followed by a release worldwide in 2016 and followed by a release on CD, LP and picture disc in France in 2018.
+Chapter III marked the return to the charts and the stage.
+This album allows 3T to take fans, old and new, with them on the next chapter of 3T.